hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-suspend-cron-jobs admin

-The function suspends all user cron jobs.
+This function suspends all user cron jobs.

 *******************************************************************